bgoonz/gists-revamp/_CURRENT/e7b3e624/Deploy-React-App-2-Heroku.md

 Phase 2: Setting up your Express + React application
 ----------------------------------------------------

 Right now, your React application is on a different localhost port than your Express application.
-However, since your React application only consists of static files that don't need to bundled continuously with changes in production, your Express application can serve the React assets in production too.
+However, since your React application only consists of static files that don’t need to bundled continuously with changes in production, your Express application can serve the React assets in production too.
 These static files live in the `frontend/build` folder after running `npm run build` in the `frontend` folder.

 Add the following changes into your `backend/routes.index.js` file.

-At the root route, serve the React application's static `index.html` file along with `XSRF-TOKEN` cookie.
-Then serve up all the React application's static files using the `express.static` middleware.
-Serve the `index.html` and set the `XSRF-TOKEN` cookie again on all routes that don't start in `/api`.
+At the root route, serve the React application’s static `index.html` file along with `XSRF-TOKEN` cookie.
+Then serve up all the React application’s static files using the `express.static` middleware.
+Serve the `index.html` and set the `XSRF-TOKEN` cookie again on all routes that don’t start in `/api`.
 You should already have this set up in `backend/routes/index.js` which should now look like this:

     // backend/routes/index.js
     const express = require('express');
     const router = express.Router();
     const apiRouter = require('./api');

     router.use('/api', apiRouter);

     // Static routes
     // Serve React build files in production if (process.env.NODE_ENV === 'production') {